rynbrd/go-supervisor/README.md

 RPC Client
 ----------
-The rpc package implements an HTML RPC client to communicate with Supervisor.
+Client implements an HTML RPC client to communicate with Supervisor.
 The following code demonstrates using the client to start a service:

 ```
 func main() {
-	client, err := rpc.NewClient("http://localhost:9001/RPC2")
+	client, err := supervisor.NewClient("http://localhost:9001/RPC2")
 	if err != nil {
 		fmt.Printf("Error: %s\n", err)
 		os.Exit(1)